uefa cup - 1984

 The pitch was heavy and muddy following a day's rain, which continued during and after the game.

-The ground is situated in St. Astrid's park, where there were lots of flowers in bloom and people were walking despite the thousands of fans going to the match.
+The ground is situated in a park, where there were lots of flowers in bloom and people were walking despite the hundreds of fans going to the match.

 TOTTENHAM HOTSPUR v ANDERLECHT - Second Leg